$L_p$ estimates in the Androulidakis-Mohsen-Yuncken calculus: Main results

-\begin{remark} Concerning the proof, we make a few remarks. \begin{itemize} \item{} With $p=2,$ there is no loss of generality in considering $m=0,$ since the composition and adjoint properties of the calculus imply that if $\Re(m)=0,$ then $T^*T \in \Psi^0_{\Fc}(X).$ For $p\neq 2,$ the proof needs to allow general $m.$ \item{} The proof is based on an almost-orthogonal decomposition, and the operator $T_{\hbar}$ is decomposed into a sum $\sum_{j=1}^\infty T_{\hbar}^{(j)}.$ The proof of Theorem \ref{main_theorem} shows that this sum is unconditional in $L_p.$ \item{} Operators of order $m$ for $\Re(m)<0$ are locally bounded on $L_p(X)$ for $1\leq p\leq\infty.$ This is a much easier result that we also prove below for completeness. \item{} In fact $M_{\phi}T_{\hbar}M_{\psi}$ in the theorem obeys a weak-type estimate, uniformly as $\hbar\to 0.$ The Marcinkiewicz interpolation theorem implies that the norm of $M_{\phi}T_{\hbar}M_{\psi}$ from $L_p$ to $L_p$ is bounded by a constant multiple of $\frac{p^2}{p-1}.$ \end{itemize} \end{remark} It should be noted that Theorem \ref{main_theorem} is not new.
-A very general class of operators was proved by Street to be bounded on $L_p$-spaces in \cite{Street-singular-integrals-2014,Street-maximal-subellipticity-2023}.
-Those operators are defined as having symbol functions that obey standard estimates \cite[Definition 4.1.1]{Street-maximal-subellipticity-2023}, and the operators in the Androulidakis-Mohsen-Yuncken calculus have kernels that obey similar estimates, this follows from \cite[Proposition 3.4]{AMY2022arxiv} by an argument similar to \cite[Corollary 45]{vanErpYuncken2019}.
+\begin{remark} Concerning the proof, we make a few remarks. \begin{itemize} \item{} With $p=2,$ there is no loss of generality in considering $m=0,$ since the closure of the calculus under composition and adjoint implies that if $\Re(m)=0,$ then $T^*T \in \Psi^0_{\Fc}(X).$ For $p\neq 2,$ the proof needs to allow general $m.$ \item{} The proof is based on an almost-orthogonal decomposition, and the operator $T_{\hbar}$ is decomposed into a sum $\sum_{j=1}^\infty T_{\hbar}^{(j)}.$ The proof of Theorem \ref{main_theorem} shows that this sum is unconditional in $L_p.$ \item{} In fact $M_{\phi}T_{\hbar}M_{\psi}$ in the theorem obeys a weak-type estimate, uniformly as $\hbar\to 0.$ The Marcinkiewicz interpolation theorem implies that the norm of $M_{\phi}T_{\hbar}M_{\psi}$ from $L_p$ to $L_p$ is bounded by a constant multiple of $\frac{p^2}{p-1}.$ \end{itemize} \end{remark} It should be noted that Theorem \ref{main_theorem} is not new.
+A very general class of operators was proved by Street to be bounded on $L_p$-spaces in \cite{Street-singular-integrals-2014}.
+Those operators are defined as having symbol functions that obey standard estimates \cite[Definition 4.1.1]{Street-singular-integrals-2014}, and the operators in the Androulidakis-Mohsen-Yuncken calculus have kernels that obey similar estimates, this follows from \cite[Proposition 3.4]{AMY2022arxiv} by an argument similar to \cite[Corollary 45]{vanErpYuncken2019}.
 Therefore, $\Psi^0_{\Fc}(X)$ are order zero operators in Street's sense and Theorem \ref{main_theorem} follows from \cite[Theorem 5.10.1]{Street-maximal-subellipticity-2023}.
 In fact, Street also proves the boundedness on $L_p$ spaces of so-called multiparameter pseudodifferential operators.
-A typical multiparameter pseudodifferential operator is a tensor product of pseudodifferential operators.
-Since these are typically not of weak-type $(1,1),$ the proof of Theorem \ref{main_theorem} given here does not extend to that case.
+Since these are typically not of weak-type $(1,1)$ (for example, consider a tensor product of two pseudodifferential operators), the proof of Theorem \ref{main_theorem} given here does not extend to that case.

 Nevertheless, the main reason for this paper is to give a proof of Theorem \ref{main_theorem} within the context of the Androulidakis-Mohsen-Yuncken calculus.

 An important special case occurs when the filtration $\Fc$ arises as the sections of a filtration of $TX$ by vector bundles.
 This was the case considered in \cite{vanErpYuncken2019}.
 The boundedness of order zero operators on $L_p$ spaces in this case follows from Theorem \ref{main_theorem}, but in this case similar statements have long been known, see \cite[Page 103]{Goodman-lnm-1976}.